labgrid-project/labgrid/doc/configuration.rst

 interrupts or unix kill signals may lead to hanging containers, however;
 therefore auto-cleanup is important.

+Arguments:
-- docker_daemon_url (str): The url of the daemon to use for this target.
+  - docker_daemon_url (str): The url of the daemon to use for this target

 Used by:
   - `DockerDriver`_